vhs/nomos/README.md

    `docker-compose/nomos.env`.
 3. Once you have done this, press Ctrl-C in the terminal with `./docker-compose.sh up`, then run `./docker-compose.sh up` again.

+## old info:

+Info in the wiki is out of date, but if you're going deep it might be worth taking a look: https://github.com/vhs/nomos/wiki